Professors Gamso, Griffin, Roden

 Applied Music Credit, Lesson Time, and Non-Major Fee:

-For Bachelor of Music degree candidates, two units of credit in music organizations must be completed before graduation.
-Non-music majors may audition for any Music Organization or Ensemble.
+For Bachelor of Music degree candidates, two units of credit in the primary ensemble must be completed before graduation.
+Non-music majors may audition for any Music Ensemble.
 Auditions are held at the beginning of each semester.
-F, S. Please see the The Bachelorof Arts Degree – Unit Courses section for restrictions on the number of music organization and ensemble units that B.A. candidates may count toward graduation.
+F, S. Please see The Bachelor of Arts Degree – Unit Courses section for restrictions on the number of music ensemble units that B.A. candidates may count toward graduation.

-A list of Music Organization MUSP courses is in the Music section of Courses of Instruction.
+Lists of Music Ensemble MUSP courses are in the Music section of Courses of Instruction.

 Study and performance of small ensemble and chamber music literature.
 F, S.